|

 Read previous Cape Town and Western South Africa or next Botswana and Zimbabwe with Drifters

+long to visit the many fascinating stops on our tour.
 We met our group at the Drifters Lodge in Seapoint, Cape Town on October 28 2006.
 There were ten in our group, five Germans, Thomas, Katrin, Uwe, Sara and Claudia, a Norwegian, Gru, an Aussie, Nikki, the two of us and another Canadian Sarah from Regina, who we dubbed Sarah Regina to differentiate her from the German Sara who became Sara Maria.
 Our very personable and knowledgeable South African guide, driver and cook was Johan Harley.

+After our winery visit we had time to wander around the Cape Dutch buildings in the center of Stellenbosch.
+Back in Cape Town that night Johan took us to one of the better seafood restaurants at the Victoria & Albert Harbour, a good send-off for our trip.
 The next morning we headed off to Table Mountain, this time to climb up Pletteklip Gorge, the most popular route.
 Four of the women took one look at the mountain and decided to take the cable car and meet us at the top.
 Johan and the rest of us went up the gorge.
 It took Ray and me about 11/2 hours to reach the top.
 Some of the group took a bit longer getting up but everyone made it and were quite pleased with themselves.
 We just had time for a little sightseeing on the top before taking the cable car down to the waiting Green Machine and driving down to the Cape Peninsula for an afternoon tour.
 We did see more ostrich and Bontebok than our first trip to the Cape, but only a few whales.
+The next morning was the first day of our real expedition.
+We stopped in the suburbs of Cape Town so that Johan could buy fresh provisions and the rest of us could buy our beer, wine and snacks for the next several days.
+The next time we stopped for supplies, Ray and I cut down on our snacking as our meals were all plentiful and very good.
+This was not a diet tour.
+The first night we camped in a deserted spot in a boulder-strewn area near the Namibian border.
+This was one of our more primitive camping spots, although there was a flush toilet, but it was too chilly to think about braving an outdoor shower.
+Johan showed us how to put up our tents, which were high enough to stand up in and allowed more than enough room for two.
+Three of the girls elected to share one tent for extra warmth that night.
+We were provided with a large inch thick foam sleeping pad, but most of us had an extra inflatable mattress to make our bed even more comfortable.
+We helped Johan prepare the evening meal by cutting up vegetables and cleaning up afterwards.
+Everyone took turns with these easy chores without any complaints.

 We slept under the stars that night with our canoe propped up as a wind guard.
 The next day we negotiated more rapids and met up with a large school group on a multi-day trip in inflatable rafts, not as tippy as a kayak going through the rapids.
 We ended our trip farther down the Orange River and were driven back to the Feliz Unite in an antique tramway bus, complete with wooden seats and a bell to ring to let the conductor know we wanted to get off.
 Back at the Felix Unite camp we all met in the outdoor bar for a drink before returning to our tents for the night.
+A word about the Namibia roads; there are very few paved roads.
+The pavement continued a short distance from Felix Unite past a huge table grape farm beside the Orange River and then changed to hard packed dirt.
+The country is mostly desert and the few bare mountains display the mineral colours of their composition.
+There is very little traffic so Johan had no problem with the unpaved roads.
+He even had a few more remote sideroads for us to explore.
+One went through a canyon he had christened Johan's Canyon.
+We stopped at the Ai-Ais hot springs resort and parked under a tree encased in a huge straw nest.
+This was the cooperative home of the sociable weaver birds.
+The management of Ai-Ais was just in the process of refilling the large outdoor pool with the very hot waters of the underground springs.
+There was just enough water in the bottom of the pool to cover our prone bodies, but it was still relaxing.

 We started out early the next morning and passed several antelope, springbok, gemsbok and kudu on the road.
 We were getting to recognize the different variety.
 Sarah Regina said the bleak, dry landscape of Namibia reminded her of the Alberta Badlands, while Ray said it reminded him of the Australian outback.
 There were few communities at all along the road and the one we did stop in, Bethanie, had a single small grocery and a liquor store.

 The resident conservancy manager, Peter, took us on several game drives during our two day stay.
 During our night drive we were all bundled up in fleece and jackets, quite a contrast from the heat of the day.
 Johan stood at the front of our open game viewing jeep sweeping a spotlight over the terrain, looking for the reflection of eyes, indicating the presence of a nocturnal animal.
 We did manage to identify a wild cat, a bat-eared fox, a spotted eagle owl, a black-backed jackal and several antelope.
+Peter told us that the land was unusually lush when we were there.
+Instead of just red gravel, small yellow grass hillocks covered the ground.
+The average yearly rainfall in Namibia is 42 mm, but 2006 had brought over 340 mm of rain.
+A few weeks ago all those yellow grasses had even been green and flowers had briefly bloomed.
+No trip to Namibia would be complete without a visit to the sand dunes of Sossusvlei, located in the Namib Naukluft Park.
+The colours of the dune are at their best early in the morning so we set off before 6 AM to get there.
+One bonus of an early morning start are the animals that you encounter.
+We stopped to let a herd of more than sixty Zebras cross the road in front of us.

 We reached the summer resort town of Swakopmund on the Atlantic Coast late in the afternoon.
 We stayed in the Drifters Lodge, not in our tents, for two nights.
 Our tent accommodation was very comfortable but it was nice to sleep in a regular bed for a change.
 Namibia was a German colony until the First World War, during which South Africa annexed it.
 Namibia became independent in 1990 but Swakopmund retains many of its original German Colonial buildings and many of the inhabitants speak three languages, English, Afrikaans and German.
 Some people say that Swakopmund is more German than Germany.